brightcove/videojs-schema/README.md

 `preferLongDescription` - if `true`, use the long description if available.
 If `false`, or `true` and long description is not set then the (short) description field will be used.
 Default is `false`.

+`captions` - if `true`, will add the URL to the captions text track if available as a captions mediaObject.
+The first captions or subtitles track matching the player language will be selected.

+`transcript` - if `true`, will select the text track as for `captions` and set the contents of the track as the transcript property (text only without time codes).

 ## Install

 Add [as a plugin to a player in Video Cloud Studio][plugins]: